NicosaurusRex99/LagFix/README.md

 Source code is included.

 This is a Forge mod.
-No Bukkit is needed.
+No Bukkit not is needed.

 The commands are simple.